Samajwadi Party Writes To Election Commission Over Yogi Adityanath's Language

 In its letter addressed to the ECI, the SP alleged that the Uttar Pradesh Chief Minister frequently uses the words such as "goons" and "mafia" for the party during election campaigning.

-Earlier this week, Yogi Adityanath had said that SP's 'red cap' symbolises rioting and criminals.
+Earlier this week, Yogi Adityanath had said that SP's 'red cap' symbolizes rioting and criminals.

 The Uttar Pradesh assembly election for the 403 assembly seats would be held in seven phases from February 10 to March 7.
 The counting of votes will take place on March 10.